degdigital/Phingento/README.md

 * __project.libs.branch:__ The branch from the shared library repository to pull shared code from.

 The following properties determine how environments are set up for deployment and backup.
-By default develop, alpha, beta, and live environment targets are set up.
-To add or remove environments you can edit phing/build.xml.
+To add or remove environments you can modify the deploy.environments property in default.properties.

 * __deploy.username:__  A user on all deployment servers which has permissions to deploy the application.
 Highly recommended to set this to ${phing.project.name}.
 Can be overridden via deploy.[environment].username.